-All exposure assessments and occupational medical consultation/examination reports will be maintained in a secure area in the employee's personnel file in accordance with OSHA's medical records rule (29CFR 1910.1020) by URI Human Resources.
-Individuals may obtain copies or read their report by making a request in writing to URI Human Resources.
+All exposure assessments and occupational medical consultation/examination reports will be maintained in a secure area in the employee's personnel file in accordance with OSHA's medical records rule (29CFR 1910.1020) by URI Human Resources for employees and by Potter Health Services for students.
+Individuals may obtain copies or read their report by making a request in writing to URI Human Resources or contacting Potter Health Services.
 Records will be retained for 30 years after the termination date of the employee.